 The CME from April 22 arrived earlier than expected at about 3:00 pm Alaska Time, so I was certainly expecting to see the aurora.
 Midnight finally came and it was still a little on the bright side.

 My first glimpse of the aurora came only about five minutes later.
 A narrow band stretched across the sky almost directly overhead, running from north to south.

 This band quickly faded into the twilight, popping out of and back into existence for a few minutes.
 At 12:44 am the sky started to light up.

-Since the aurora was pretty quiet, I decided I’d just take some timelapse footage while I was waiting.
-Of course when the show finally arrived, I was kicking myself for not bringing a second camera and tripod.
+Since the aurora was pretty quiet, I decided to just take some timelapse footage while waiting.
+Of course, when the show finally arrived, I was kicking myself for not bringing a second camera and tripod.